Analytical Construction of CBF-Based Safety Filters for Simultaneous State and Input Constraints (Extended Version): Introduction

 \section{Introduction}

-With ever-increasing speed and fervor, the market forces of the 21st century seek to put autonomous systems on a collision course with humanity.
-From household helpers to delivery drones, self-driving cars, and urban air mobility , robots and autonomous systems have been and will continue to be integrated into our lives and surroundings.
-With increased proximity to humanity, however, comes an increased need for safety guarantees.
-Thus, there is a rapidly growing emphasis within the controls literature on methods for guaranteeing enforcement of state constraints.

-Within this body of literature, control barrier functions (CBFs) \cite{ames2019CBF} have gained popularity for several reasons.
-CBFs are intuitive and can be straightforward to implement for many problem settings.
-Additionally, CBFs have an important property that their alterations to a nominal control signal are on an ``as-needed" basis, which is to say, they constrain the control input only when necessary and are otherwise inactive .
-This is especially important for high-performance applications wherein the system needs to be able to act aggressively whenever doing so would not conflict with safety.
+Control barrier functions (CBFs) \cite{ames2019CBF} have gained traction in recent years as a tool for guaranteeing enforcement of state constraints, which often arise due to safety considerations (for instance, ``don't hit that wall").
+A state constraint can often be expressed as requiring the state vector to remain in a certain set for all time, and thus safety is in the CBF literature is synonymous with forward-invariance of a ``safe set."
+A myriad of potential applications have been considered, such as walking robots \cite{nguyen2016walkingCBFs}, self-driving cars \cite{gunter2022automatedvehicles,alan2023automatedvehicles}, and multi-agent systems \cite{pmlr-v229-zhang23h}.

-Much of the existing CBF literature considers problem settings where sufficient control authority is assumed, explicitly or implicitly, to exist for any input the safety filter might command.
-However, all real actuators have bandwidth and saturation limits.
-Furthermore, the interactions between simultaneous state constraints may limit control authority.
-Some notable prior approaches to ensuring safety in the presence of input constraints include Hamilton-Jacobi reachability \cite{gurriet2018,mitchell2005}, sum-of-squares programming \cite{xu2018correctness}, and the use of a backup controller which is known to render a certain backup set forward-invariant under input limitations \cite{gurriet2020scalable,molnar2023safety}.
-The first two approaches are computationally expensive and suffer from the curse of dimensionality, and the backup set approach is efficient, but can also be conservative and relies on MPC-style online optimization.
+Much of the earlier CBF literature considered problem settings where sufficient control authority was assumed, explicitly or implicitly, to exist for any input the safety filter might command.
+However, some of the more recent literature has considered safety in the presence of input constraints.
+One category of approach seeks to find a subset of the safe set which can be rendered invariant under input constraints using techniques such as Hamilton-Jacobi reachability and sum-of-squares programming \cite{gurriet2018,mitchell2005,xu2018correctness}.
+Both of these techniques are computationally expensive and suffer from the curse of dimensionality.
+Another proposed approach is the use of a backup controller which is known to render a certain backup set forward-invariant under input limitations \cite{gurriet2020scalable,molnar2023safety}.
+The backup set approach is efficient, but can also be conservative and relies on MPC-style online optimization.
 Specialized methods of handling input constraints also exist for certain classes of dynamical systems, such as Euler-Lagrange systems \cite{cortez2020correct} or systems that evolve on a manifold \cite{wu2015safety}.